By getting vaccinated you’ve made a powerful choice to keep yourself healthy and control the spread of COVID-19.

 - For the Janssen (Johnson & Johnson) vaccine, that’s two weeks after your single dose.

 If you haven’t waited two weeks yet, you’re still at greater risk for catching COVID-19 or passing it to others.
-It can be tough, but be sure to wait those full two weeks before changing your COVID-19 safety routines or habits.

 - In hospitals, clinics and other health care settings

 - When taking communal transportation, like airplanes, buses or trains

 - If a workplace, business or other place requires masking

 Individual organizations and governments can still choose to make masking (or other COVID-19 safety procedures) mandatory, regardless of your vaccination status.
 Always follow local guidance for the store, restaurant or location you’re in.